-On the price front, excluding the direct effects of the consumption tax hike, producer prices are rising moderately relative to three months earlier, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
+On the price front, producer prices are more or less flat relative to three months earlier, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.

-With regard to the outlook, producer prices are expected to continue rising moderately for the time being, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices.
+With regard to the outlook, producer prices are expected to be more or less flat for the time being, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices.